Ziqiao-Shang/MapTab/Readme.md

-# MapTab: Are MLLMs Ready for Multi-Criteria Route Planning in Heterogeneous Graphs?
+# MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs

 MapTab is a comprehensive benchmark designed to evaluate the map understanding and spatial reasoning capabilities of Vision-Language Models (VLMs).
 The benchmark focuses on two core tasks: **route planning** and **map-based question answering**, using both metro maps and travel maps.